juliamatlab/MatLang/README.md

 The full list of the functions that will be implemented in the future can be found [here](https://www.mathworks.com/help/matlab/referencelist.html;jsessionid=e221a09e47ed26d2b333ea600f68?type=function)

-# For Development
+# Development
-clone the project in your usual way, or using the following command which clones the project in .julia\dev\MatLang
+clone the project in your usual way, or using the following command which clones the project in `.julia\dev\MatLang`
 ```julia
 ] dev https://github.com/juliamatlab/MatLang
 ```